shakhawat-shihab/college-website/README.md

 * This is the website of Chittagong Port College.
 * In this website, the services provided by the college are listed.
-* A student can choose the services acording to his need.
+* A student can choose the services according to his need.
-* React Routing is implemented so the route changes with uers activities.
+* React Routing is implemented so the route changes with uer's activities.
-* Context is Used to pass service data to another component.
+* Context is used to pass service's data to another component.